brightway-lca/bw_timex/joss/paper.md

-To achieve this, `bw_timex` uses graph traversal to propagate temporal information through the product system and then automatically re-links Life Cycle Inventories (LCIs) across LCI databases representing specific points in time.
+To achieve this, `bw_timex` uses graph traversal to propagate temporal information through the product system and then automatically re-links Life Cycle Inventories (LCIs) across LCI databases that represent specific points in time.
 The resulting time-explicit LCI reflects the current technology status within the product system at the actual time of each process.
-Moreover, `bw_timex` preserves the timing of emissions, enabling advanced dynamic characterization methods alongside standard static characterization factors.
+Moreover, `bw_timex` preserves the timing of emissions, enabling the application of dynamic characterization methods in addition to standard static characterization factors.

 # Statement of need

-LCA traditionally assumes a static LCI, in which all processes occur simultaneously and do not change over time.
+LCA traditionally assumes a static LCI, in which all processes occur simultaneously and do not change over time [@Heijungs:2002].
 To add a temporal dimension in LCA, the fields of dynamic LCA (dLCA) and prospective LCA (pLCA) have emerged.
-While dLCA focuses on when emissions occur and how impacts are distributed over time, it typically assumes the underlying product system remains unchanged.
-Conversely, pLCA tracks how processes evolve using future scenarios but generally only assesses a single discrete point in time, overlooking that processes occur at different times across a product’s life cycle.
-Both fields have seen open-source tool development in recent years, including `Temporalis` for dLCA and `premise` and `pathways` for pLCA.
-However, a comprehensive open-source package for joint dynamic-prospective LCA, i.e., time-explicit LCA, has been lacking until now.
+While dLCA focuses on when emissions occur and how impacts are distributed over time, it typically assumes the underlying product system remains unchanged [@Beloin:2020].
+Conversely, pLCA tracks how processes evolve using future scenarios but generally only assesses a single (future) point in time, overlooking that processes occur at different times across a product’s life cycle [@Arvidsson:2024].
+Both fields have seen open-source tool development in recent years, including `Temporalis` [@Cardellini:2018] for dLCA and `premise` [@Sacchi:2022], `Futura`[@Joyce:2022] and `pathways` [@Sacchi:2024] for pLCA.
+However, a comprehensive open-source package for joint dynamic-prospective LCA, i.e., time-explicit LCA, is currently lacking.

-`bw_timex` addresses this gap by providing a framework for time-explicit LCA calculations within the Brightway ecosystem.
+`bw_timex` addresses this gap by providing a framework for time-explicit LCA calculations within the `Brightway` ecosystem [@Mutel:2017].
 It enables accounting for both the timing of processes and emissions as well as the state of the product system at the respective points in time.
 This makes `bw_timex` particularly useful for studies involving variable or strongly evolving product systems, long-lived products, and biogenic carbon.

 # Acknowledgements

-tba
+This work received funding from the European Union’s Horizon Europe Research and Innovation Programme ForestPaths (ID No 101056755) and Swiss Center of Excellence on Net Zero Emissions (SCENE) project.

 # References